cypress-io/netlify-plugin-cypress/README.md

 yarn add -D netlify-plugin-cypress
 ```

-And then add the plugin's name to the list of build plugins in `netlify.yml` file as shown in the examples below.
+And then add the plugin's name to the list of build plugins in `netlify.toml` file as shown in the examples below.

 *note:* this plugin assumes you have already installed Cypress as a dev NPM dependency.